 If they don’t feel like their job is offering them any value, they’re not going to feel as invested in the company as you’d like them to be.

 Thus, an important factor in developing a motivating work environment is ensuring that employees feel they are on a long-term path to personal success.

 Find What Motivates Your Employees Most

 Something very important to remember here is that your employees will appreciate transparency.

-This will make them feel like their opinion and they are valuable.
+This will make them feel like their opinion is heard and they are valuable.